Tuesday, December 22, 2015

 • Enthusiastic BeginnerFollower is an enthusiastic beginner and with low competence but very high commitment to the task.
 This was my overnighting 6th grader.
 Or, think of the volunteer who wants to help advocate, but doesn't know how to write a letter to Congress...this volunteer might be 10 yrs old or 50 yrs old.
 Needs a Directing leader.

 • Disillusioned LearnerFollower is a disillusioned learner with limited competence and low commitment to the task.
-I think of the pre-schooler who doesn't know how to clean his room well and really doesn't want you to show them how.
+I think of the pre-schooler who doesn't know how to clean their room well and really doesn't want you to show them how.
 In activism terms, this person probably won't show up to meetings much, but when they do, they need a Coaching leader to answer questions about how to do something and why it matters.

 • Capable but Cautious Contributor; Follower is capable of performing task but is bit cautious with varying degree of commitment toward task.
 Kind of like an elementary school kid who knows how to rake leaves, but isn't sure what the benefit will be.
 Or the volunteer who knows how to make a phone call to Congress or write a letter, but isn't sure it will make a difference in the world.
 Needs a Supporting leader to help followers come to decisions on their own.

 • Self-Reliant Achiever; Follower is a self-reliant achiever with high competence and high commitment to the task.
-This is the kid taking the lead on her own science project.
+This is the kid taking the lead on their own science project.
 Or the volunteer organizing an event for a group.
 Needs a Delegating leader to sit back and let the person own the task and feel good about owning it.

 So, what are these different kinds of leadership styles?
 What characteristics make up these different kinds of leaders?